-As network, service creation and customer experience efforts take priority, security, staffing and interoperability remain barriers to successful transformation.
+As network, service creation and customer experience efforts take priority; security, staffing and interoperability remain barriers to successful transformation.
+Operators continue to take a measured, deliberate approach to transformation as a way to manage the risk of moving from legacy processes and systems to digital solutions while continuing to deliver secure and reliable services.

-The outbreak of COVID-19 and, more importantly, the response to the pandemic by governments, businesses and service providers, have shown that rigid manual operating models, over-provisioning of fixed networks and an inability to rapidly deploy capacity can adversely affect customers.
+The outbreak of COVID-19 and, more importantly, the response to the pandemic by governments, businesses and service providers, has shown that rigid manual operating models, over-provisioning of fixed networks and an inability to rapidly deploy capacity can adversely affect customers.